angelsk/timandellie/index.md

 Where to stay
 -------------

-There is limited accommodation in Coddington itself; but Colwall, Ledbury and Cradley are all within five miles of the vineyard.
+There is limited accommodation in Coddington itself, but Colwall, Ledbury and Cradley are all within five miles of the vineyard.
 Below are some suggestions of places to stay, and we recommend you book taxis well in advance.

 [The Moats, B&B near Coddington](http://www.themoatsledbury.co.uk)
 [Queenswood, B&B in Cradley](http://www.malvernhillsbandb.co.uk)